edeno/Better-Science-Code/src/presentation.md

 **We are writing complex code**

-Reduce your anxiety about making mistakes
+Good code should reduce your anxiety about making mistakes

 ## Recent Examples
 * recent example: in fMRI, a 15-year-old bug was discovered in the AFNI program 3dClustSim (and the older AlphaSim), which resulted in slightly inflated type I error rates